daycry/restserver/README.md

 }

 ```
-TYou can pass validation rules in `checkRequest` function.
+You can pass validation rules in `checkRequest` function as a string.